MinchinWeb/blog.minchin.ca/content/20060514-nexodyne-email-images.md

 3. Buy it off someone else -- Sometimes spammers with a little money and less technical know-how or time will buy lists of email addresses.
-    The advantage to this, for the spammer, is that you can get lists of "comfirmed" emails.
+    The advantage to this, for the spammer, is that you can get lists of "confirmed" emails.

 So how do you get around this?
-The simpliest way is just not to have an email address, but for most of us, this isn't a practical solution.
+The simplest way is just not to have an email address, but for most of us, this isn't a practical solution.
 Another option, as I did when I set up this website, is to have a "public" email.
 But I came across an ingenious solution this last week -